 Putting aside a miscast Jim Belushi, the performers are all strong here, with Caan turning in what he correctly called the best work of his career.
 His extended scene with Weld in which he explains how prison affected him is flawless in its writing and acting, and draws the viewer into Frank’s emotional world rather than keeping us at a distance as did too many films of this era.

 This is also a terrific Chicago film.
 It’s not just the iconic and prosaic Chicago locations employed, but also the way the actors deliver their lines in Windy City-ese.
-Last but certainly not least, Tangerine Dream’s score is quite memorable, particularly the closing music which sounds a bit like a riff on Pink Floyd’s Comfortably Numb, which not incidentally is the state this film ultimately leaves its heroes.
+Last but certainly not least, Tangerine Dream’s score is quite memorable, and is well supplemented by Craig Safan’s closing music that riffs on Pink Floyd’s Comfortably Numb, which not incidentally is the state this film ultimately leaves its heroes.

 p.s.
 Look fast for Dennis Farina as one of Prosky’s gunmen.